Skip to content

 What is the best version control software in 2026?

-Based on our analysis of features, user reviews, and overall value, GitHub ranks as the #1 version control tool in 2026 with a score of 92/100.
+Based on our analysis of features, user reviews, and overall value, GitHub ranks as the #1 version control tool in 2026.
 Other top-rated options include dbt and IntelliJ IDEA.

 Are there free version control tools available?